 With a nationwide network of colleges and training centre's and around 2,500 staff, we work with thousands of learners and businesses every year, regionally and nationally, to help them reach their full potential and build a talented workforce through high quality education and training.

-NCG also operates four colleges:
+NCG also operates five colleges:

 - Kidderminster College